williamsa3773/RiseOfAHero/README.md

 Api will be composed of several parts.
 1. 1st part is storing information for both created and returning users.
 (User_Acc)
-2. 2nd part is storing charactor data for each of their created characters.
+2. 2nd part is storing character data for each of their created characters.
 (Player_Info)
 3. Inventory of items that will be used throughout the game.
 (Inventory)

 ### MVP/PostMVP - 5min